jimmy70111/leetcode_sql_java_bot/README.md

   - Ensures that Discord users are linked to their Leetcode IDs for verification and to send daily updates.

 - **Heroku**
-  - Hosted the bot 24/7 on Heroku, optimizing server usage and costs by turning off the bot when not in use..
+  - Hosted the bot 24/7 on Heroku, optimizing server usage and costs by turning off the bot when not in use.

 - **JAR File for Deployment**
-  - Download the JAR file to deploy on Heroku: [Download JAR File](https://your-download-link.com)
+  - used  for development and deployment on Heroku.